educob/ethereum/README.md

 ##  hint: don't ever run "truffle init webpack" once your code is in place.

-I did it and, of course, lose all the code.
+I did it and, of course, I lost all the code.

 ##  hint 2: if you get an error complaining about the "import" command in your app.js